karafka/rdkafka-ruby/README.md

 ### Producing Messages

-Produce a number of messages, put the delivery handles in an array, and wait for them before exiting.
+Produce several messages, put the delivery handles in an array, and wait for them before exiting.
 This way the messages will be batched and efficiently sent to Kafka.